Celebrating a year of getting gamers into work

 The Bootcamps

-Ascento Learning & Development won grants from the Department for Education and D2N2 - the Local Enterprise Partnership for the East Midlands – which allowed us to develop skills “bootcamps” for over 19s keen to work in the games industry.
+Derbyshire-based trainign provider Ascento Learning & Development won grants from the Department for Education, D2N2 - the Local Enterprise Partnership for the East Midlands – and the East Midlands Combined County Authority to deliver Skills Bootcamp courses for gamers 19yrs+ keen to work in the games and digital industries.

-Those courses - created with help from games companies themselves - are designed to offer the sort of knowledge and experience which helps ambitious gamers to break into the industry.
+The courses - created with help from games companies themselves - are designed to offer knowledge and experience to ambitious gamers keen to make the most of their in-game talent out of game.

 Recruiting ambitious gamers

-That’s why The Game Academy and its partners have built strong relationships with Jobcentre Plus across the East Midlands and South Yorkshire.
-It means we can now offer gamers real opportunities and inspiration, helping to turn their passion into a career, along with practical support from universities, colleges and employability programmes.
+That’s why The Game Academy and its partners have built strong relationships with Jobcentre Plus across the East Midlands and South Yorkshire, alongside Employment Support organisations, Third Sector employment and skills providers, as well as Colleges and Universities.

 What do students learn?